Topic

 Under the Red Flag Against the Bolsheviks: The History of KOMUCH

 In the public consciousness, the central conflict of the Russian Civil War is the confrontation between the "Reds" and the "Whites."
-Meanwhile, in 1918, representatives of socialist parties, primarily the Socialist Revolutionaries, who considered themselves the "true" revolutionaries, were at the forefront of anti-Bolshevik resistance in eastern Russia.
-Under their leadership, the Committee of Members of the Constituent Assembly (KOMUCH) was established in the Volga region, which historian Said Zalyaev discusses in his article.
+However, in the summer of 1918, at the forefront of anti-Bolshevik resistance in eastern Russia were the Socialists - the SRs, who formed the Komuch.
+Read about its history in the article by historian Said Zalyaev.

 History